efuru/Responsive_Web_Design-0/CSS-grid/README.md

 CSS grid is often paired with Media queries to create super responsive web pages and it is supported in all major web browsers.

+This Directory contains my study amd project; Building a Magazine Layout with CSS grid.

 grid properties:
-grid-template-columns
+* grid-template-columns
-grid-template-rows
+* grid-template-rows
-grid-template-areas
+* grid-template-areas
-gird-column
+* gird-column
-grid-row
+* grid-row
-grid-area
+* grid-area
-grid-gap
+* grid-gap
-align-items
+* align-items
-justify-items
+* justify-items
-row-gap
+* row-gap
-column-gap
+* column-gap
-grid-auto-flow
+* grid-auto-flow
-grid-auto-column
+* grid-auto-column
-gap
+* gap

+Screenshot of Magazine using CSS grid